paragonsean/404StarLink/v1beta1/java-client/docs/ProjectsApi.md

     Oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ProjectsApi apiInstance = new ProjectsApi(defaultClient);
     String parent = "parent_example"; // String | Required.
-The project and location from which the routes should be listed.
+The name of the project in the form of `projects/[PROJECT_ID]`, under which the note is to be created.
     String $xgafv = "1"; // String | V1 error format.
     String accessToken = "accessToken_example"; // String | OAuth access token.
     String alt = "json"; // String | Data format for response.